Advice and information for those caring for a disabled family/whānau member

 How can I help my child get a good start with education?

-You can make contact with the Ministry of Education Learning Support service and they will visit you and your child at home and your child’s early childhood service, to get a clear picture of what is happening and discuss your concerns.
-If your child hasn’t started school the Ministry of Education provides an Early Intervention Service and has a useful pamphlet describing this service.
+If you have concerns about your child’s education needs, you can contact the Ministry of Education Learning Support Service and they will visit you and your child at home (and your child’s early childhood service if you attend) to get a clear picture of what is happening for your child and to discuss your concerns.

 How can I help my child transition to school?